Southern Tagalog Arterial Road: Route description

 The STAR Tollway parallels most of the route of the President Jose P. Laurel Highway, which spurs off from the Maharlika Highway at Santo Tomas towards Lipa and Batangas City, and the Ibaan-Batangas City segment of the Batangas-Quezon Road.
 The road mostly traverses rural barangays of the cities and municipalities it passes and also overlooks several mountains.

-The STAR Tollway starts as the physical extension of South Luzon Expressway (SLEX) past the overpass with the abandoned Philippine National Railways (PNR) branch line to Batangas City and an access road for Light Industry and Science Park III at Santo Tomas.
-Until 2009, the toll road ended at Santo Tomas Exit.
-Spanning 22.16 km, the road widens for a short distance as it crosses the San Juan River and enters Tanauan, where the Sto.
+Spanning 22.16 km, the STAR Tollway starts as the physical extension of SLEX at the boundary signages between two expressways located after the overpass with the abandoned Philippine National Railways (PNR) branch line to Batangas City and an access road for Light Industry and Science Park III at Santo Tomas.
+An overpass of Pan-Philippine Highway is located after the expressway starts where the road ends until 2008 and after it is the Santo Tomas southbound exit and entrance to serve the city and accommodate vehicles that were already passed the whole of SLEX until the said boundary and starting point of STAR before the exit, and provide entry from the proper, respectively.

+The road widens for a short distance as it crosses the San Juan River and enters Tanauan, where the Sto.
 Tomas toll plaza is located, before narrowing back to two lanes.
 The road meets with Tanauan Exit, which serves the city proper of Tanauan.
 Past Tanauan Exit, STAR Tollway descends on a scenic curve before ascending on approach to Malvar.
 Entering Malvar, the road mostly passes rural areas, mostly containing large coconut plantations and small residential areas.
 Also, within Malvar, Mount Maculot can be seen on the west of the road and Mount Malarayat can be sighted on the east.
 Afterwards, it enters Lipa, and the road gradually curving before approaching Lipa Exit, which provides access to the city proper and to the nearby towns of Mataasnakahoy, Cuenca, and Alitagtag.
 The exit once served as the tollway's southern terminus until 2007, when STAR Tollway was extended southward towards Batangas City.